jorgef/fsharpreactivepatterns/docs/content/message-endpoints.md

 ##Selective Consumer

-This pattern enables the selection/filtering of message types that will be consumed.
+This pattern enables the selection/filtering of messages received by the consumer.

 ```fsharp
 let selectiveConsumer (consumerOfA: IActorRef) (consumerOfB: IActorRef) (consumerOfC: IActorRef) (mailbox: Actor<_>) =